pc2/flinpack/Readme.md

 ### This Repository is archived

-The code of the STREAM Benchmark for FPGA was integrated into the [HPCC FPGA Benchmark suite](https://github.com/pc2/HPCC_FPGA).
+The code of the LINPACK Benchmark for FPGA was integrated into the [HPCC FPGA Benchmark suite](https://github.com/pc2/HPCC_FPGA).
 As a consequence, this repository is no longer maintained and the development will continue in the new repository as part of HPCC FPGA.

 # LINPACK for FPGA